DevExpress/devextreme-documentation/concepts/Common/DevExtreme CLI/20 DevExtreme Application/10 Create a New Application.md

 Specifies whether to skip sample view generation (default: `false`).

 * `--template` (React only)
 Specifies whether to create an application template with TypeScript support.
-Available values: `javascript` (default) and `typescript`.
+Available values: `javascript` and `typescript`.

 * `--version`, `-v` (Vue only)
 Specifies whether to generate a Vue 2 or Vue 3 application.
-Available values: `2` (default) and `3`.
+Available values: `2` and `3`.